callstack/react-native-testing-library/website/docs/JestMatchers.md

 )
 ```

-This allows you to assert whether the given element has specified accessible name.
+This allows you to assert whether the given element has a specified accessible name.
 It accepts either `string` or `RegExp` matchers, as well as [text match options](Queries.md#text-match-options) of `exact` and `normalizer`.

-Accessible name will be computed based on `aria-labelledby`, `accessibilityLabelledBy`, `aria-label`, `accessibilityLabel` props, in the absence of these props, element text content will be used.
+The accessible name will be computed based on `aria-labelledby`, `accessibilityLabelledBy`, `aria-label`, and `accessibilityLabel` props, in the absence of these props, the element text content will be used.

-When `name` parameter is `undefined` it will only check if element has any accessible name.
+When the `name` parameter is `undefined` it will only check if the element has any accessible name.

 ### `toHaveProp()`